About us

 Guzar Solar and Battery Energy Storage Project

-Will provide electricity to :
+Will provide enough electricity to power the equivalent of 60,000 homes

 Solar PV | Uzbekistan